liaminventions/liaminventions/README.md

-*"A Dragon with a lot of time on his claws."*

-**👋 Hi, I’m Waverider**

-I am working on creating the XPL-32 (an 8 bit homebrew laptop) and the emulator for it.

-I also made a C64 intro!

-Also i'm a coder in the demogroup Atlantis (im sorta inactive though at the moment): https://csdb.dk/group/?id=240

-I've got an update channel, where I will post the videos that go in my blog.
+hi, i'm waverider!

+i made an 8-bit laptop called the XPL-32, with all of it's code written in assembly. (will resume debugging soon!)

-I make music as well, check out my music channel.
+be sure to check out my music channel!

-~~Also, i use arch btw.~~

-My current commits per day record: 56
+commits per day record: 56
 __________________________________________________

 https://wavid.carrd.co/